samos123/samos123.github.com/content/k8s/gke-gpu-time-sharing-resource-quotas.md

 Slug: gke-gpu-timesharing-resource-quotas

 You only got a few GPUs and want to pretend to your end-users that you got many?
-Then GKE GPU timesharing might just be the feature for you.
+Then GKE GPU timesharing might just be the feature for you to save costs on GPUs that are underutilized.
 In this blog post you will learn:

 1. Creating a GKE nodepool with timesharing enabled